Panacea2005/Veriface/backend/README.md

 ### 2. Setup Models

-Place your ONNX models in `app/models/` if you use ONNX mode:
+Place your trained PyTorch model in `app/models/`:
-- `embedding_A.onnx` - Face embedding model A (512-D output)
-- `embedding_B.onnx` - Face embedding model B (512-D output)
+- `ms1mv3_arcface_r100_fp16.pth` - Face embedding model (512-D output)

+The system will automatically use the PyTorch model if available, otherwise falls back to DeepFace ArcFace.
-Emotion and Liveness use DeepFace (no ONNX required)
+Emotion and Liveness use DeepFace (no additional models required).

-After training, export embeddings as ONNX if needed for `MODE=onnx`.
-Emotion/Liveness are DeepFace-based and require no ONNX.

 ### 3. Run Backend